 New Moon – Let’s Start Something!

-The Aries New Moon will occur on April 11th at 22 degrees and 24 minutes; in my Eastern Standard Time zone, it will happen at 10:31 pm.
+The Libra New Moon will occur on October 6th at 13 degrees and 24 minutes; in my Eastern Standard Time zone, it will happen at 7:05 am.

 It takes 29.5 days from one New Moon to the next, spending approximately 2 and ½ days in a sign.
 Just before the New Moon begins, the last period (3 days) of the previous moon phase (Waning Crescent) is known as the Balsamic Moon.
 That period is ideal for meditating, reflecting, and releasing; all in preparation for the New Moon.